 Do Huskies Kill Other Dogs?

 Huskies have a high predatory instinct, which means that they are likely to attack and even kill other small dogs, especially if the smaller dogs display aggressive behavior.
-Huskies are large dogs which are inclined towards attacking anything small or furry, which makes small dogs an ideal target for the huskies.
+Huskies are large dogs that are inclined towards attacking anything small or furry, which makes small dogs an ideal target for the huskies.

 If the small dog attacks back, chances are that the husky might get even more aggressive and end up killing the smaller canine with its teeth or through vigorous shaking.